-One of the first decisions to make before looking for accommodation is in which neighbourhood to stay during your stay in Barcelona.
+One of the first decisions to make before looking for accommodation is in which neighborhood to stay during your stay in Barcelona.

 You should know that Barcelona's hotels and apartments are expensive, compared to the equivalent quality level in other European capitals.
 Prices increase during the tourist season and can skyrocket during trade fairs and conventions such as the Mobile World Congress.